-PRIORITIES - 1 Support Yorke Peninsula Tourism to implement disability friendly recognition for tourism operators. - 2 Review Council-owned tourism accommodation for disability friendly improvement opportunities. - 3 Review Council event planning tools and procedures to promote inclusive event management.
-OUTCOMES - Tourism products for people of all abilities. - Increased awareness of inclusive tourism opportunities. - Increased participation in tourism experiences and opportunities by visitors with a disability.
-OPPORTUNITIES FOR PARTICIPATION IN SPORT The Alliance Councils develop and maintain many sports facilities and they have regular contact with community sports and recreation clubs.
+Priorities - 1 Support Yorke Peninsula Tourism and Legatus to create a disability friendly accreditation program for tourism operators. - 2 Review Council owned tourism accommodation and recreation facilities, features and assets for access improvement opportunities. - 3 Review Council event planning tools and procedures to promote inclusive event management.
+Outcomes - Tourism products for people of all abilities. - Increased awareness of inclusive tourism opportunities. - Increased participation in tourism experiences and opportunities by visitors with disability.

+Opportunities for Participation in Sport The Alliance Councils develop and maintain many sports facilities and they have regular contact with community sports and recreation clubs.
 The Alliance Councils also offer community grants each year to support organisations and individuals to participate in and contribute to the community including through recreation.
 There are opportunities to work with state sports bodies, sports clubs and with local NDIS service providers to match people with a disability to meaningful volunteer vacancies or identify opportunities to field sports teams in disability sports competitions utilising existing club facilities.

-PRIORITIES - 4 Partner with state sports bodies, sports clubs and NDIS service providers to identify club volunteering and sports participation opportunities for people of all abilities - 5 Use existing community grants programs to support people with a disability take part in supported sporting competitions or major events such as the Tri-State Games.
-OUTCOMES - Increased participation in community life through volunteering. - Equal participation in competitive sport and events.
-ACCESSIBLE PARK FACILITIES, KADINA 17 Final Tate 100 The main role of Council is to provide for the government of a local community.
+Priorities - Through the StarClub program, partner with state sports bodies and NDIS service providers to identify volunteering and participation opportunities for people of all abilities. - Use existing community grants programs to support people with a disability take part in supported sporting competitions or major events.
+Outcomes - Increased participation in community life through volunteering. - Equal participation in competitive sport and events.

+The main role of Council is to provide for the government of a local community.
 To do this, people are elected to Council to represent the needs of all people in the community when making decisions.
 About half of the region's population voted in the 2018 local government elections.
 The election had 60 candidates stand for 31 places across the Alliance Councils.
 Of the 31 successful candidates, one Elected Member of the Councils has a disability.
 Sometimes, Council will talk to its communities about decisions it plans to make.
 This is called Consultation and Engagement and can help Council to understand community needs and ideas.
 Representation and consultation are two very important roles of Council.
 State theme: Leadership and collaboration People living with disability want to have a greater role in leading and contributing to government and community decision-making.
 It is our aim that the perspectives of people living with disability are actively sought and that they are supported to participate meaningfully in government and community consultation and engagement activities.